Bullying vs. Conflict

 We need to clearly identify the difference between conflict and bullying, in order to appropriately respond to bullying incidents.
 While the two seem similar in some instances, there is actually a distinct difference.

 is a persistent pattern of unwelcome or aggressive behaviour that often involves an imbalance of power, and/or the intention to harm or humiliate someone.
-Bullying often results in feelings of distress on the victim.

 on the other hand is generally a disagreement or difference in opinion between peers who typically have equal power in their relationships.
 It’s usually an inevitable part of a group dynamic.